Harsh-Kumar-25/First-Youtube-Frontend/README.md

-# v1.0 - Desktop YouTube Frontend Clone
+# v1.1 - YouTube Frontend Clone

 ## Project Status

+✅ Responsive sidebar and video grid layouts implemented.

-🚧 Mobile and tablet responsiveness is currently under development and will be added in future updates.
+🚧 Header responsiveness is currently under development and will be added in a future update.

-Planned improvements include:
+### Completed Features

-* Responsive layouts for mobile and tablet devices
+* ✅ Responsive sidebar layout for tablet and desktop devices
+* ✅ Responsive video grid layout
+* ✅ YouTube-inspired desktop interface
+* ✅ Fixed header and sidebar
+* ✅ Hover effects and UI interactions
+* ✅ Mobile sidebar hiding behavior

+### Planned Improvements

+#### Mobile Sidebar

+* 🚧 Sidebar is currently hidden on mobile devices
+* 🚧 A fully responsive mobile sidebar with toggle functionality will be implemented using JavaScript in a future update

+#### Future Features

+* Responsive header layout
-* YouTube Shorts integration
+* YouTube Shorts section
 * Interactive features using JavaScript
 * Enhanced user experience and UI refinements

-Stay tuned for future updates!

 ## Screenshots